kakRostropovich/EmmetOneLine/README.md

 **Usage:**

-Just type by a space the usual Emmett-shortcuts at the end of press Ctrl-Tab (or other combination of your choice).
+Expand with a space the usual Emmet-shortcuts at the end or press Ctrl-Tab (or other combination of your choice).

-I would be glad if this plugin-kid will save you minutes of life ;)
+I would be glad if this plugin-kid will saves you the time of your life ;)

 From Siberia with ♥ [@kakRostropovich](https://twitter.com/kakrostropovich)